 Having trouble hearing the waitress speak at your favorite restaurant?
 Think women’s voices are more distorted than men’s?
-Teetering on the edge of complete hearing loss looms “high frequency hearing loss.”
+Teetering on the edge of complete hearing loss looms “high-frequency hearing loss.”
 It sounds imposing and scary, but what exactly is it?

-Who Experiences High Frequency Hearing Loss?
+Who Experiences High-Frequency Hearing Loss?

-A report done by the National Institute of Health showed that fifteen percent of Americans falling in the age range of 20 to 69 experience high frequency high frequency hearing loss due to their own detriment, proving that hearing loss is not just hereditary or age-induced.
+A report done by the National Institute of Health showed that fifteen percent of Americans falling in the age range of 20 to 69 experience high-frequency hearing loss due to their own detriment, proving that hearing loss is not just hereditary or age-induced.

-Causes of High Frequency Hearing Loss
+Causes of High-Frequency Hearing Loss

-The regular culprits loom: over exposure to loud sounds, head trauma, aging.
-But are there any particular doozies for high frequency hearing loss?
+The regular culprits loom: over-exposure to loud sounds, head trauma, aging.
+But are there any particular doozies for high-frequency hearing loss?
 As we age and lose more hair, the hairs in the cochlea may too die off, causing hearing loss.
 Other causes include diabetes, benign tumors, inflammation of the middle ear, and infection.
-While many of these causes are genetic or age related, you can still work to protect your hearing.
+While many of these causes are genetic or age-related, you can still work to protect your hearing.

-Potential Solutions for High Frequency Hearing Loss
+Potential Solutions for High-Frequency Hearing Loss

 It may be too late to protect your ears from the damage of loud sounds, but there are several roads you can go down to bring back the hearing you lost in artificial ways.
 One example would be electro-acoustic implants.
 This is an option for those who cannot be helped with a hearing aid.